raspberrypilearning/welcome-to-antarctica/en/step_6.md

 Grid layout will automatically position your items.
 You can also specify how you want items to be displayed.

-You will make it so the penguin fact stretches over two rows, and the orca fact takes up the whole last row.
+You will make it so the penguin fact stretches down over two rows, and the orca fact stretches across both columns in the last row.

 --- task ---